 When mutually agreed in writing, the Engineer may extend the Contract if the Contractor has satisfactorily fulfilled the terms and conditions of the Contract.
-The extension may be for a period of time not to exceed the original Contract time and may include additional quantities up to the original bid quantities plus any quantities added by change order.
-Unit prices may be adjusted to reflect the current Federal Consumer Price Index for the Southern Region.
+The extension may be for an additional period of 1 year and may include additional quantities up to the original bid quantities plus any quantities added by change order.
 The extension will meet the terms and conditions of the Contract.
 Execute the extension prior to the final acceptance of the Contract unless agreed upon by the Engineer.
-Prosecute the Contract and the extension consecutively.
+The Contract and the extension will be prosecuted consecutively.
 Only one extension will be allowed.